What is a Misdemeanor & How LongDoes It Stay On Your Record?

 However, most employers ignore a minor misdemeanor offense at the county level and focus solely on federal or state charges.

-It cannot be guaranteed that your employer will not discover your misdemeanor offense; usually, county courts share their criminal records with state offices.
+Your employer may discover your misdemeanor.
+County courts usually share criminal records with state offices.
 This means that even at the state level, these records are available to view [2].

 Related Articles: